7 Steps to Strengthen your Dunes Before Summer Storms Reach Full Force

 Frederique Beroset MBA & M.S. in Biology

-Before summer storms reach their full force, the native vegetation growing on your dune have exited their dormant season and is actively colonizing and anchoring your dune in place.
+Before summer storms reach their full force, the native vegetation growing on your dune has exited its dormant season and is actively colonizing and anchoring your dune in place.
 The growing season for most dune-stabilizing plants begins in late spring and extends through hurricane season, a seemingly strategic pattern set in motion by Mother Nature.
-In order to help you maximize this year’s growing season and be prepared for potential storm action, we put together 7 steps that can be implemented in most counties during the summer months.
+To help you maximize this year’s growing season and be prepared for potential storm action, we put together 7 steps that can be implemented in most counties during the summer months.

 1. Dune Assessment

 The first step is to assess your existing dune’s health.
 By understanding your dune’s strengths and having at-risk areas diagnosed, you will set the foundation for your property’s roadmap to coastal resiliency.
-A dune assessment will determine what steps need taken in order to stabilize and strengthen your natural barrier against storm surge.
+A dune assessment will determine what steps need to be taken to stabilize and strengthen your natural barrier against storm surge.
 To obtain a dune assessment, you can reach our team of coastal erosion control experts at (866) 386-3737.
-To view our dune diagnosis sheet and familiarize yourself with identifying potential risk factors on your property, click here.
+To view our dune diagnosis sheet and familiarize yourself with how to identify potential risk factors on your property, click here.

 2. Dethatch and Pruning

 Dethatching is the process of removing dead organic plant material that has accumulated at the base of your native vegetation.
-This removal is critical because thatch concentrates moisture along the surface of the dune, resulting in root rot and shallow root systems.
-These plants can easily be uprooted by wave action.
-Dead flower stalk pruning allows plants to redirect their energy from sustaining nonessential growth to root expansion, further stabilizing the dune.
+This removal is critical because thatch concentrates moisture on the dune surface, leading to root rot and shallow root systems.
+Once weakened, these plants can be easily uprooted by wave action.
+To help address this issue, our team conducts routine dethatching, creating a cleaner dune system that encourages plants to redirect energy from maintaining excess growth to expanding their root systems.
+Overall, this work promotes stronger root development and further enhances dune stability.

 3. Debris Removal